vaibhaw2731/final-app1/README.md

 ### 4. Download and configure SonarQube

-   - Download the SonarQube installer files archive-
+   - Download the SonarQube installer files archive

     ```
        - wget https://binaries.sonarsource.com/Distribution/sonarqube/sonarqube-7.3.zip
     ```

-   - Install unzip by running-
+   - Install unzip by running

     ```
        - apt-get -y install unzip
     ```

-   - Unzip the archive using the following command-
+   - Unzip the archive using the following command

     ```
        - sudo unzip sonarqube-7.3.zip -d /opt
     ```

-   - Rename the directory-
+   - Rename the directory

     ```
        - sudo mv /opt/sonarqube-7.3 /opt/sonarqube
     ```

-   - Add a sonar user-
+   - Add a sonar user

     ```
        - adduser <name of user>    e.g; adduser sonaradmin
     ```

-   - Add a password-
+   - Add a password

     ```
        - passwd
     ```
-   - Assign permissions to sonar user(sonaradmin) for directory /opt/sonarqube-
+   - Assign permissions to sonar user(sonaradmin) for directory /opt/sonarqube

     ```
        - sudo chown -R sonaradmin:sonaradmin /opt/sonarqube/
     ```

-   - Open the SonarQube configuration file using any text editor-
+   - Open the SonarQube configuration file using any text editor

     ```
        - sudo nano /opt/sonarqube/conf/sonar.properties
     ```

-   - Find the following lines-
+   - Find the following lines

     ```
          #sonar.jdbc.username=
          #sonar.jdbc.password=
     ```

    - Uncomment and provide the PostgreSQL username and password of the database that we have created earlier.
-It should look like-
+It should look like

     ```
          sonar.jdbc.username=sonar
          sonar.jdbc.password=P@ssword
     ```

-   - Find and uncomment the below line-
+   - Find and uncomment the below line

     ```
        - #sonar.jdbc.url=jdbc:postgresql://localhost/sonar
     ```

-   - Finally, tell SonarQube to run in server mode -
+   - Finally, tell SonarQube to run in server mode

     ```
       - sonar.web.javaAdditionalOpts=-server
     ```

-   - Uncomment these lines-
+   - Uncomment these lines

     ```
        - sonar.web.host=0.0.0.0     (By default, ports will be used on all IP addresses associated with the server)